The story of Seiko begins in 1881 when Kintaro Hattori founded a clock repair store in central Tokyo.

 Seiko’s headquarters and its only factory were completely destroyed, with the fire that followed the earthquake reducing everything to rubble and dust.

 Within a few months production had resumed on a different site.
 In November an advertisement appeared in the Tokyo newspaper, apologizing to the 1500 Seiko owners, whose watches and clocks were in the factory for servicing, had been destroyed.
 It invited these owners to come forward and receive a new replacement.
 The reputation of Seiko was greatly enhanced by the speed and generosity of this response.

 Ananta, the Sanskrit word for ‘Infinite’, was a collection that expressed Seiko’s dedication to infinite perfection and that paid homage to Katana, the ancient Japanese art of sword-making.

 since 1895 to 2008

 Since its first mechanical watch in 1895.
 Seiko has continuously developed and refined its mechanical watchmaking skills.

 In pursuit of the perfect watch, Seiko entered its timepiece into the chronometer competitions in Neuchâtel and Geneva.
 By 1986, Seiko had won in Neuchâtel and had gained more points than any other brand had ever scored in Geneva.

 Today, Seiko builds every part of every watch.
 From the alloy, SPRON 510 and the balance spring to the movement, dial, hands and case.

-In 2008, Seiko built 8R caliber automatic chronograph with a ‘magic leaver’, column wheel and vertical clutch that inherits these advances made by its predecessor of 1969.
+In 2008, Seiko built 8R caliber automatic chronograph with a ‘magic lever’, column wheel and vertical clutch that inherits these advances made by its predecessor of 1969.
 This time the new three-pointed hammer was invented, which ensures instant reset of the chronograph hands.